Derrick Jones Jr.: Phoenix Suns (2016–2017)

-Northern Arizona Suns (2017)

-On December 12, 2017, Jones was acquired by the Northern Arizona Suns.
+On December 12, 2017, Jones was acquired by the Northern Arizona Suns, but did not appear in any games before signing with the Miami Heat later that month.

 Miami Heat (2017–2020)

 On December 31, 2017, Jones signed a two-way contract with the Miami Heat.
 On a two-way contract, Jones split his playing time between the Heat and their NBA G League affiliate, the Sioux Falls Skyforce.
-He made his first start for the Heat on January 9, 2018 in just his third game, recording eight points, five rebounds, one assist and two blocks in 28 minutes against the Toronto Raptors.
+He made his first start for the Heat on January 9, 2018, in just his third game, recording eight points, five rebounds, one assist and two blocks in 28 minutes against the Toronto Raptors.
 On July 1, 2018, Jones signed a 2-year, $3.2 million standard contract with the Heat.

 Jones won the Slam Dunk Contest over Aaron Gordon during the 2020 NBA All-Star Weekend.
 They both had perfect scores in their first two dunks in the second round, forcing an overtime round.
 After they both earned perfect scores on their initial dunks, Jones won by scoring a 48 after taking off just past the free throw line to complete a windmill dunk; Gordon received a 47 after dunking over 7 ft 6 in Tacko Fall.
+On August 14, 2020, Jones Jr. suffered a neck strain after colliding with Indiana center Goga Bitadze.
+He was stretchered off the court.
 The Heat reached the 2020 NBA Finals, but lost in 6 games to the Los Angeles Lakers.